-Cornwalls first encounter of surfing was from visiting Australian swimming Olympian Charles `Snow` Mac Allistair who in 1928 visited spots along the Cornish coast introducing surfing to Cornwall.
-Until then surfing in Cornwall had only been done lying prone on wooden belly boards, which you can still see being used today at the world bellyboarding championships at Chapel porth beach in St.Agnes (www.bellyboarding.co.uk ).
+Cornwall and Europe’s first encounter of surfing was from visiting Australian swimming Olympian Charles `Snow` Mac Allistair who in 1928 visited spots along the Cornish coast introducing surfing to Cornwall.
+Until then surfing in Cornwall had only been done lying prone on wooden belly boards, which you can still see being used today at the world bellyboarding championships at Chapel Porth beach in St.Agnes (www.bellyboarding.co.uk ).

 It wasn’t until after WWII that surfing became a familiar sight along the coast of Cornwall and in the decades that followed surfing in Cornwall has become common place.
 For more information about the history of surfing in U.K go to www.museumofbritishsurfing.org.uk

 Cornwall is a great place to learn to surf because most of the surf spots are at nice sandy stretches of beach as opposed to other types of surf spots where the waves break over reef or off a headland or rivermouth.
-Most of the beaches are also lifeguarded throughout the summer months which makes for a safer, more enjoyable experience because when you are not surfing in a lesson you can still be sure you are in safe hands.
+Lifeguards patrol most of the beaches throughout the summer months. which makes for a safer, more enjoyable experience if you decide to surf without us after your lesson..

 Cornwall’s latitude and the gulf stream makes it a lot milder than surfing in other parts of the country hence the surfing industry has blossomed and Cornwall.